 An overview of counseling theories that provides a consistent model(s) to conceptualize client presentation.
 Essential interviewing skills and selection of appropriate counseling interventions are included.
 Prerequisite(s): COUN 5110 and COUN 5100 or simultaneous enrollment.
+An additional fee is associated with this course.
 This is a professional education course.